grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ### Bold

 Use bold formatting (`**`) when directly referring to UI elements.
-When referring to an abstract UI element such as a role (Admin, Editor, Viewer) without directly referencing the UI, capitalize, but don't bold the word.
+When you're referring to an abstract UI element, such as a role (Admin, Editor, Viewer), without directly referencing the UI, don't bold the word; just capitalize it.
-It's okay to use bold inline with other prose in a table, but don't use bold for the all text in the leading column, even if those items are UI elements.
+It's okay to use bold inline with other prose in a table, but don't use bold for the all text in the first column, even if it's a table of UI elements.

 It's okay to use bold for a the first sentence in unordered lists that are followed by more information.